 |EXPERIENCES:Wildlife viewing, especially for Kermode Bears (Spirit Bear).
 Hiking and kayaking.
 Cultural opportunities with local First Nations.|

-Wind northerly 10 to 20 knots increasing to northerly 20 to 25 late overnight and to northwest 25 to 35 Friday evening.
+Wind northwest 10 to 15 knots increasing to northwest 20 to 25 early this evening.

 *No guarantees about the correctness of this tidal data.